Shop a European Christmas Market to Get in the Holiday Spirit!

 How do you find these markets?

-There are land tours that visit Europe during the holiday season (generally from late November to Christmas).
+There are several Christmas market tours that visit Europe during the holiday season (generally from late November to Christmas).

 A European holiday river cruise visits several cities without the need to unpack and get on a bus - a great way to explore the markets.
 You can experience Christmas in Germany, Austria, and Hungary all in one trip!

-On the following pages, we'll tell you about several land and Christmas cruises you can choose from - whatever mode you pick, exploring the Christmas Markets of Europe is an experience not to be missed!
+On the following pages, we'll tell you about several land and Christmas cruises you can choose from - whatever mode you pick, exploring European Christmas Markets is an experience not to be missed!

 And since there are so many markets and so many ways of visiting them - you can try something different every year!